 Aches and pains

 The softening of ligaments, weight increase and changes in posture can lead to additional pressure on joints during pregnancy.
 Osteopathy or Prenatal Physiotherapy can help with the aches or pains that may arise, including Symphis Pubis Dysfunction (SPD), lower back pain and Pelvic Girdle Pain.
 Using a range of techniques including physical manipulation, stretching and massage, we work with you to help pinpoint the causes, relieve tension, and strengthen your body to bring more ease throughout your pregnancy.

 Acupuncture can be used to treat the symptoms of many of the discomforts of pregnancy - morning sickness, digestive issues, tiredness, headaches, back ache and pelvic pain - allowing you to fully enjoy your pregnancy.
 Acupuncture is very safe to have during pregnancy and is an effective option at a time when many women choose to avoid taking medicine for minor ailments.
 It is also an effective treatment for anxiety, depression and irritability, which affect around 15-20 percent of pregnant women.

 As your baby grows, the added weight and changes to your centre of gravity can result in tightness through your back, hips, shoulders and neck.
-Massage is ideal for working out any of these tensions, we can also use kinesio taping to give extra support to your lower back in the later trimesters.
+Pregnancy Massage is ideal for working out any of these tensions, we can also use kinesio taping to give extra support to your lower back in the later trimesters.

 Stress and anxiety